 • • •

-In 2015, Orvis looks forward to continuing our relationship with the Petfinder Foundation for the third consecutive year.
+In 2016, Orvis looks forward to continuing our relationship with the Petfinder Foundation for the fifth consecutive year.
 You can help.
 When you donate to this cause, we match your donation.
 It’s that simple.
 Sapphire, Lovely Rose, Marshall, Pedey, and the rest of the Orvis-adopted family will thank you for it.

 The most gratifying aspect of our success is the ability to make a meaningful difference in the natural world.
 That’s why we give 5% of pre-tax profits to protect nature and each year a portion of this commitment goes towards the advancement of canine well-being.
 Dogs are at the heart of the Orvis culture and even more so, our lives.
 Please join us in support of the Petfinder Foundation’s mission.